DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 * [Matchmaker Exchange](https://www.matchmakerexchange.org)
 	+ as a tool to find genetic causes for patients with rare disease.
 * [TOPMed program](https://www.nhlbiwgs.org)
-	+ very lage scale genome sequence data.
+	+ very large scale genome sequence data.
 * [Genomics England](https://www.genomicsengland.co.uk)
-	+ very lage scale genome sequencing for patients in the UK.
+	+ very large scale genome sequencing for patients in the UK.

 All of the projects play an extremely important role in human health and research.
 There are also many other similar initiatives outside of GA4GH which are promoting